 He had a garage full of bikes.
 He chose his prized Rivendale for our ride.
 We made it a leisurely four-hour ride alternating between bike paths and quiet residential streets and shortcuts that he knew.
 We passed trhough suburban developments similar to those featured in "American Honey," one of last year's best movies about dispossessed youth traveling the country selling magazine subscriptions.
 Bill hadn't seen the movie, but he had had such people come to his door.
 It was hot enough I was hoping we might pass a lake for a dip.
 If we did, Bill said, it would be a man-made lake, as Kansas did not have a single natural lake.
 Instead we had to settle for a drinking fountain in a park for a dousing.

 Though Bill hadn't taken to the bike until 2002 as a means to get a little exercise, he had become fully immersed in the pastime.
 Besides taking his son to France for The Tour, he had driven to California in 2010 for the Tour of California.
 His wife doesn't accompany him on his travels, as they house a couple of handicapped foster children and one of them always has to be on hand to take care of their needs.
 Though we had never met, we rode along like long-time pals thanks to our bonding over the years through the bike.
 Bill exuded a wholesome Midwestern warmth.
 I was in no great hurry other than to escape the sprawl of the Kansas Cities divided by the Missouri River before dark.
-Bill hadn't intended to accompany me all the way to the Carnegie, but he got me all the way there, even enlisting the help of a cyclist to guide us the last few miles to avoid the larger hills that we laced the terrain the entire way.
+Bill hadn't intended to accompany me all the way to the Carnegie, but he got me all the way there, even enlisting the help of a cyclist to guide us the last few miles to avoid the larger hills that laced the terrain the entire way.
 They had never met, but they had a mutual friend in the cycling community.

 Less than a mile from the library after a long steep descent Bill discovered a bulge in his front tire.
-We were lucky he didn't suffered a blowout on our high-speed descent.
+We were lucky he hadn't suffered a blowout on our high-speed descent.
 He let some air out and continued on.
 Rather than trying to find a bike shop and bike home, mostly into the wind, he opted to call Uber.
 He didn't mind at all, as he drives for Uber, as well as Lyft, and thought it would be a worthwhile experience to be a passenger.
 He enjoys the work, as it suits his curious and gregarious nature.
 The Carnegie was to the west of the downtown, so he tagged along a little further with me towards the downtown where it would be easier for him to get a ride, before I headed north to cross the Missouri River to track down a Carnegie in the small university town of Parkville.